Vanessa de Jesus: Early life and education

 Vanessa de Jesus was born on January 17, 2002, in Northridge, California, with Valencia considered as her hometown.
 Her parents Phillip and Maria de Jesus, are both Filipinos.
 She would attend Sierra Canyon School in Los Angeles before entering Duke University in Durham, North Carolina, for her collegiate studies.
 She transferred to the University of Notre Dame for the 2025–26 season.

 Career

 College

 De Jesus committed to play for the Duke Blue Devils in the NCAA Division I in May 2019 which was then under coach Joanne P. McCallie.
 De Jesus would only be the player who had committed to remain with the Blue Devils after McCallie left.

 She debuted for the team now coached by Kara Lawson in November 2020, becoming the first Filipino in Duke University's women's basketball program.

 In April 2025, De Jesus announced that she will transfer to Notre Dame and play for the Notre Dame Fighting Irish.
+She played for Notre Dame in the 2025–26 NCAA season.

+Professional

+De Jesus declared her entry to the 2026 draft for the Women's National Basketball Association (WNBA) in April 2026.
+She was left undrafted during the event.

+In June 2026, De Jesus was signed in by Busan BNK Sum for the 2026–27 season of the Women's Korean Basketball League.